Showing Collections: 241 - 270 of 1088

 Dates: 1889-1923, undated

-Abstract This David Bush Expense Journal is a fragile ledger detailing the daily expenses of Bush and his family for the years of 1878 to 1899.
+Abstract The David Bush expense journal details the daily expenses of David Bush and his family for the years of 1878-1899.
 A loose 1883 list of charges for Mr. J.C.
 Terry is also part of this collection.

 Abstract The David Isaacs "Yesterday's Harvest" Digital Scrapbook collection is one CD and an archival CD copy of black and white and color scanned photographs compiled by David Isaacs with some explanatory text intermingled, photographs dating back to the 1960's.